Todd Martin: CEO, International Tennis Hall of Fame

-Volunteer Service
+Volunteer service

 Martin's foray into leadership came as president of the ATP Player's Council.
 Elected by the players, Martin served as the primary player advisor to ATP player relations, executive leadership and board of directors.
 He was the media spokesperson for all ATP Tour players' affairs and led meetings of the player council and general player body.
 Martin volunteered his time for the board of directors of the USTA (post-playing career) for more than a decade.

 Martin serves on the board of directors for the Tennis Industry Association, and he is on the Oracle US Tennis Awards advisory council.

 After his playing career, he did public speaking for corporations and organizations such as Mayo Clinic - Jacksonville, USTA and ITA.
 He was a booth and studio analyst for various television, radio and web broadcasters to include CBS Sports Net, ESPN.com, and Tennis Channel.
 Martin wrote several publications for USA Today and Tennis Magazine.
 He participated and consulted for a variety of events for charities, schools and corporations to include Goldman Sachs, Wells Fargo, and Fidelity Investments.

 He remains as board director of the Tennis Industry Association and is a member of advisory staff for RacquetFit.

 Honors and awards

-Martin has been inducted into several Hall of Fames including those of Northwestern University (2001), Greater Lansing Sports (2002), Intercollegiate Tennis Association (2007), and the USTA Midwest (2008).
+Martin has been inducted into several Halls of Fame including those of Northwestern University (2001), Greater Lansing Sports (2002), Intercollegiate Tennis Association (2007), and the USTA Midwest (2008).

 Martin was the recipient of the ATP's Most Improved Player Award (1993), ATP Sportsmanship Award (1993, 1994) and the International Club’s prestigious Jean Borotra Sportsmanship Award (2002) and the ATP World Team Cup Fair Play Award (2003).

 Family

-Martin married his wife in December of 2000.
+Martin married his wife in December 2000.
 Together, the pair have three children, Jack, Cash & Gwen.